JaechanAn/hashtable/README.md

 - Doesn't hold a lock on a bucket so multiple traversals are possible within the same bucket.
 - Holding consecutive two locks may trigger more contention on a skewed workload.

+#### Option 4 - Optimistic Lock
+Like other optimistic policies, try the operation without locking assuming that conflicts are rare.
+Then, resolve conflicts when they do occur during a validation phase.

 ## Evaluation

 ### Naive Approach